HOW BRANDS INCORPORATE THE SOCRATIC METHOD

 Identify a "common wisdom" in your industry and challenge it.

-A skincare brand asking, "If your cleanser is 'deep cleaning,' why does your skin feel tight?"
-This forces the consumer to define "clean" vs. "damaged," leading them to the brand's moisturizing solution.
+A skincare brand asks, "If your cleanser is 'deep cleaning,' why does your skin feel tight?"
+This forces the consumer to define "clean" vs. "damaged", leading them to the brand's moisturizing solution.

 INTERACTIVE ADS